realodix/haiku/docs/fixer-feature.md

 ## Preserved Line

-The fixer preserves certain lines verbatim and never modifies their content, formatting, or position.
+Certain lines are preserved verbatim.
+The fixer never modifies their content, formatting, or position.

 In addition to being preserved, these lines also act as section boundaries.
 They explicitly separate rule blocks and prevent rules from being sorted, combined, or deduplicated across the boundary.